drpt78stu2/bach-air/README.md

 Stars still rising up with the night, our only truth

-The air we breathe is mildly put a shit-take
+The air we breathe is, to put it mildly, a nasty smoke

 Filled with human filth, a poison in our verse